mwpb/gitnpyscreen/README.md

 A curses front-end to git.
 Designed for use with multiple repositories.
-Release 0.1.0.
+Release 0.2.0.
-NO merge functionality.
+Can now merge but no conflict resolution.

 ## Dependencies